Staff training & development

 Welcome pack

 When staff join the Library, they are sent a welcome pack with their letter of appointment.
-The welcome pack includes the Library strategy and guiding principles/core values, information about the Staff Development Hour (see below), plus a site plan and the University term dates.
+The welcome pack includes the Library strategy and guiding principles/core values, information about the Staff Development Hour (see below), plus a site plan and the University semester dates.

 Induction pack